telerik/controlpanel-docs/simplified-interface-guide.md

 ![Subscriptions View Telerik Control Panel](images/subscriptions-view-telerik-control-panel.png)

-For more information, see [License Renewals](https://www.telerik.com/purchase/license-renewals) page.
+For more information, see the [License Renewals](https://www.telerik.com/purchase/license-renewals) page.

 ## See Also